Full Name: Festus Egwarewa Adeniyi Keyamo

 As one of the prosecutors for the Economic and Financial Crimes Commission (EFCC), he has secured the conviction of six public officers by full and complete trial (not plea-bargain).

-Recently, he went to court to challenge the power of the Nigerian President to unilaterally appoint Service Chiefs without the approval of the National Assembly.
+He once went to court to challenge the power of the Nigerian President to unilaterally appoint Service Chiefs without the approval of the National Assembly.

 In a landmark judgment, the court agreed with him and declared the appointments of the nation’s Service Chiefs without the concurrence of the National Assembly as null and void.